-- binding death benefit nomination which "binds the Trustee to pay your death benefit to the nominated beneficiary(ies).
+- Binding Death Benefit Nomination which "binds" the Trustree to pay your Death Benefit to the nominated beneficiary(ies).
 Nominating beneficiaries ensures the Trustee of Australian Retirement Trust is aware of your wishes.
-If you do not nominate beneficiaries or your nomination is invalid, the Trustee will look for eligible beneficiaries to receive your death benefit.
+If you do not nominate beneficiaries or your nominaion is invalid, the Trustee wil look for eligible beneficiaries to receive your Death Benefit.
 There may be taxation implications arising out of the choice you make.
-You should read the material on tax and discuss the implications with your financial adviser, or - preferred beneficiary nomination Which acts as a guide for the Trustee in deciding how to pay your death benefit.
+You should read the material on tax and disuss the implications with you financial adviser, or - preferred beneficiary nomination which acts as a guide for the Trustee in deciding how to pay your Death Benefit.